Private Research Mentorship

 For the student who wants to be taken seriously early.

-Private mentorship gives one student a dedicated research path, a serious mentor, and enough room to build something with an actual argument behind it.
+Private mentorship gives one student a dedicated research path, a mentor who has done the work, and the room to build something with a real argument behind it.
 That is the bar.

 Apply now